 Former Astros general manager Jeff Luhnow and former manager A.J.
 Hinch have both been subpoenaed to give depositions in the case.

-The Ammons Law Firm LLP has a nationwide personal injury practice focusing on tire defects, truck accidents, rollovers, consumer protection, product liability, catastrophic injury, wrongful death, post-collision fires, seatbelt defects, airbag defects, plant explosions, and policyholder litigation against insurance companies.
+The Ammons Law Firm has a nationwide personal injury practice focusing on tire defects, truck accidents, rollovers, consumer protection, product liability, catastrophic injury, wrongful death, post-collision fires, seatbelt defects, airbag defects, plant explosions, and policyholder litigation against insurance companies.